etetteh/production_ml/diabetes/README.md

 # Diabetes Classification
-In this project, we train an AdaBoost, Gradient Boosting, and Random Forest classifiers from the Scikit-Learn machine learning library, on a diabetes dataset, to classify whether a patient has diabetes or not.
+In this project, we train an AdaBoost, Gradient Boosting, and Random Forest classifiers from the [scikit-learn](https://scikit-learn.org/stable/) machine learning library, and additional train an XGBoost and CatBoost classifiers from [xgboost](https://xgboost.readthedocs.io) and [catboost](https://catboost.ai) respectively,
+on a diabetes dataset, to classify whether a patient has diabetes or not.

 ## Stand alone Implementation